Miklós Jósika: Politics and writing

 Jósika's tomb at the Házsongárd cemetery.

-In 1817 Jósika became engaged to Elizabeth Kállay of the Kállay family.
+In 1817, Jósika became engaged to Elizabeth Kállay of the Kállay family.
 He resigned from his army commission in 1818 and returned to Hungary where he and Elizabeth married.
-Following his marriage, Jósika lived on his father's estate in Napkoron and often traveled to Transylvania where he spent most of his time writing novels and poems.
+Following his wedding, Jósika lived on his father's estate in Napkoron and often traveled to Transylvania, where he spent most of his time writing novels and poems.
 He visited Pest for the first time in 1831.
 By the early 1830s, his marriage turned sour and Jósika divorced his wife and moved to Szurdok.
 In 1834 he began to take on an active role in the political life of the Transylvanian Diet, although he was described to be shy and reserved.
 He represented his liberal philosophy by defending the freedoms enjoyed by the public despite relentless attacks.
 Due to his personality, overly humble and careful, Jósika recused himself and left the political assembly to dedicate his time to literature and the arts.
 He moved to Pest, the center of Hungarian literature at the time, and occasionally visited Szurdok in search of inspiration.
 He idolized Baron Miklós Wesselényi and following his example, he released his serfs from most of their tax and labor obligations.

 Historians describe Jósika's political views as liberal and aligned with those of writer Sándor Bölöni Farkas, who in turn was an advocate of British and American democracy.
 Together with other noblemen, Wesselényi and Jósika were among the gentry liberal opposition and formed the "Pro-British League of Transylvanian Aristocrats."
 Their central political stance was to call for parliamentary reform to enhance democracy while preserving the role of the Crown.
 In this, they stood in opposition to the more conservative pro-monarchy majority, and to the "Radical Opposition" headed by a lawyer, and later Regent-President of Hungary, Lajos Kossuth.
 In the course of 1848, Jósika drew closer to the views of Kossuth.